frederick0291/tesstrain-windows-gui/README.md

-# Tesstrain GUI for Windows
+# Tesseract train GUI for Windows

-> Training workflow GUI version 1.3 for Tesseract 4 as a Windows GUI executable and AutoHotKey script file.
+> Tesseract language training GUI for Windows version 1.3 for Tesseract 4+.
+Both Windows executable and source AutoHotKey script files are provided.

 ## Install

-The GUI is a portable executable.
-You can copy `tesstrain_gui.exe` file to any directory and run it.
+The GUI executable is portable.
+You can copy the `tesstrain_gui.exe` file to any directory and execute it.

-### leptonica, tesseract
+### Requirements

-You will need a recent version (>= 4.0.0beta1) of tesseract built with the training tools and matching leptonica bindings.
+You will need version 4 or newer of Tesseract executables (that include the training tools and matching leptonica bindings).

 You can download executables built from the latest code version using the [zdenop's AppVeyor](https://ci.appveyor.com/project/zdenop/tesseract/build/artifacts).
-You will also need a copy of some 'traineddata' files which you can find for example on the [official Tesseract website](https://tesseract-ocr.github.io/tessdoc/#traineddata-files-1)).
+You will also need a copy of 'traineddata' which you can find for example on the [official Tesseract website](https://tesseract-ocr.github.io/tessdoc/#traineddata-files-1)).

 If you prefer, you can also [build](https://tesseract-ocr.github.io/tessdoc/Compiling.html#windows) and